qiboteam/qibolab/doc/source/main-documentation/platform.rst

     central for hardware execution.

-    Indeed, Qibolab exposes a Qibo compatible backend for circuits execution, :class:`qibolab.QibolabBackend`.
+    Indeed, Qibolab exposes a Qibo compatible backend for circuits execution, :class:`.QibolabBackend`.
 Which at its heart, it is powered by a platform itself.

     Cf. :ref:`main_doc_backend` and :ref:`main_doc_compiler`.

-However, there is a further relevant role which is performed by the :class:`qibolab.Platform`: parameters' persistance.
+However, there is a further relevant role which is performed by the :class:`.Platform`: parameters' persistance.

 Parameters
 ^^^^^^^^^^

-The role of the :class:`qibolab.Platform` is to store all the information required to execution.
+The role of the :class:`.Platform` is to store all the information required to execution.
 While what exactly means execution is possibly debatable, since it is strictly related to the purpose the QPU is being used for, to have a clear target we intend as executing